 Once you reach the top you can chill out and enjoy the views of Taipei, Xindian below, and Taipei 101 in the distance, before heading back down to Xindian to check out Bitan and cool down with a nice cold bubble tea.

 On your way back down, when you reach Zhongshan Pavilion turn left and descend via Tianlai Pavilion to come out closest to the station.
 This route takes you down past this incredible tree near the bottom of the trail:

 Map of the Xindian area showing Lion’s Head Mountain to the right:

 The Shitoushan hike probably isn’t worth travelling across the city to do, but taken together with Bitan it makes for a nice outing.
-For a more involved hike near Xindian, you could try the awesome Yinhe Cave Temple hike; I’ve only hiked to Yinhe Cave Temple from Maokong on the other side, but you can also do it from Xindian Station by bus or taxi as per here, or cycling as per here.
+For a more involved hike near Xindian, you could try the awesome hike up to Yinhe Cave Temple, which you can do from the Xindian side by taking a bus from Xindian Station.

 Any comments or questions about hiking in Xindian?
 Leave me a comment below and I’ll get back to you.

 Make sure you have a good insurance policy; World Nomads offer flexible travel insurance you can buy even if already overseas – most travel insurance companies won’t cover you if you’ve already left your country, and this can be a crucial point as I once found out the hard way in Thailand.